csb206/visualizationSoftware/README.md

-# makeBarChart.js API Reference
+# reusableBarChart.js API Reference

-This library will give you the ability to make bar chart with any data in a very straightforward and simple way.
+This library will give you the ability to make a bar chart with X and Y data in a very straightforward fashion.

 ## Usage